Calendar year 2019

 These figures are compiled from the Department’s administrative data collections covering schools, further education, apprenticeships and higher education, with additional information on wider training, employment, unemployment and inactivity taken from the Labour Force Survey (LFS).

-This release was originally published on GOV.UK in June 2020 and can be found here.
+This release was originally published on GOV.UK in June 2020 and can be found here (opens in a new tab).

 Headline facts and figures - 2019